RESOStandards/transport/proposals/data-provenance.md

 ## Section 2.2: Definition of OwnerUrn

-In order to accurately identify the source of a given record, three pieces of information are needed:
+In order to accurately identify the source of a given record, two pieces of information are needed:
-* The Unique Organization Identifier (UOI) of the provider whose system the record came from.
-This is the UOI of the vendor that provided the record.
 * The Unique System Identifier (USI) of the specific product the record came from.
 Each provider has at least one system.
-* The UOI of the tenant whose records are being served by the given provider and system.
-If the provider and tenant are the name, then their UOIs would be the same.
+* The UOI of the owner whose records are being served by the given system.

 This specification uses the [**Uniform Resource Name (URN) standard**](https://datatracker.ietf.org/doc/html/rfc8141) along with [**RESO's URN namespace**](https://www.iana.org/assignments/urn-formal/reso) to represent OwnerUrn as single string.